vtexdocs/help-center-content/docs/known-issues/en/meli-automatic-messages-mercado-livre-messages.md

-The automatic messages in VTEX admin for ME2 logistic mode, will not be sent to seller.
+The automatic messages in VTEX admin sometimes are not being sent to MELI..

 ##